JohannesSeikowsky/HackerNews_history/readme.md

 ## HackerNews_history

-#### Main Functionalities
+#### Functionalities
--Graph how often specific websites have appeared on HN each month since Oct 2015.
+- Graph how often specific websites have appeared on HN each month since Oct 2015.

 - Get the x most-frequently-occurring websites on HN for particular time periods.